Vice (TV series)

-Vice (stylised as VICE) is a documentary TV series created and hosted by Shane Smith of Vice magazine.
-Produced by Bill Maher, it uses CNN journalist Fareed Zakaria as a consultant, and covers topics using an immersionist style of documentary filmmaking.
+Vice (stylised as VICE) is a documentary television series created and hosted by Shane Smith of Vice magazine.
+It covers topics using an immersionist style of documentary filmmaking on Showtime.
 It premiered on April 5, 2013, on HBO.
 The show's second season aired in 2014 and won an Emmy Award for Outstanding Informational Series or Special.

+The show originally was executive-produced by Bill Maher, Shane Smith, and Eddy Moretti, and CNN journalist Fareed Zakaria was credited as a consultant.
 On May 7, 2014, HBO renewed the series for two more seasons.
 The 14-episode third season began March 6, 2015, one week after the hour-long "Killing Cancer" aired on February 27.
 Vice's sixth season aired on April 6, 2018.
 On March 25, 2015, HBO announced Vices renewal through Season 7.

 The show's cancellation was announced on February 1, 2019, making the sixth season its last season on HBO.
 However, on September 24, the series was picked up by Showtime and resumed on March 29, 2020.
 On July 30, 2020, the series was renewed for an eighth season that premiered on March 7, 2021.

-On February 7, 2022, the series was renewed for a ninth and tenth season.
+On February 7, 2022, the series was renewed by for its ninth and tenth season.
+In July 2023, the series was removed from the Showtime streaming app, with Vice News shopping it to other outlets.

 Synopsis

-The show followed Vice journalists and founders Shane Smith and Suroosh Alvi, and segment hosts Ryan Duffy and Thomas Morton as they went to different parts of the world, interviewing people on political and cultural topics.
+The show follows Vice journalists and founders, Shane Smith and Suroosh Alvi with segment hosts Ryan Duffy and Thomas Morton as they went to different parts of the world.
+They interviewed people on political and cultural topics.
 Subjects included political assassinations, young weapons manufacturers, child suicide bombers, Indian and Pakistani border politics, the Chinese one-child policy, climate change, and bonded laborers in Pakistan's brick kilns, featuring the work of human and labor rights activist Syeda Ghulam Fatima.